 How Long to Cook Turkey Breasts?

-How Long to Bake Turkey Breasts in the Oven?
+How Long to Roast Turkey Breasts in the Oven?

 In the oven, you’ll need 20 to 25 minutes of baking time per pound of turkey breast, depending on the temperature used.